reeshuffled/reeshuffled.github.io/_posts/2023-08-26-How-to-Augment-Your-Memory-With-A-Calendar.md

 ---
+description: A way to use your calendar to store temporal information for easy lookup and analysis later.
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2023-09-04T13:28:23-04:00'
+slug: memory-calendar
 tags:
 - Maintaining a Second Brain
 - Calendars
 - '2023'
 title: How to Augment Your Memory With A Calendar
-slug: memory-calendar
-description: A way to use your calendar to store temporal information for easy lookup and analysis later.
 type: article
-publish_datetime: '2023-09-04T13:28:23-04:00'
-links:
-  internal: []
-  external: []
 ---

 ## Background